tdsone/extract-line-chart-data/README.md

 # [WIP] Extract Line Chart Data
 A repo that shows how to automatically extract the data of a line chart.
+Mainly a wrapper around [LineFormer](https://github.com/TheJaeLal/LineFormer) and [ChartDete](https://github.com/pengyu965/ChartDete/).

 ## Usage
 All images in the folder `input` will be processed.